 University of Denver in Colorado

-The University of Denver is a private university with high research activity, as classified by the Carnegie Foundation in 2015.
-In 2013, the university was tied for #92 among U.S. News & World Report's top psychology programs.
-In 2017, the school was tied for 86th in U.S. News & World Report's ranking of top universities in the nation.
+The University of Denver is a private university tied for #81 among U.S. News & World Report's top psychology programs in 2017.
+In 2020, the school was tied for 97th in U.S. News & World Report's ranking of top universities in the nation.

 The Graduate School of Professional Psychology offers a two-year, full-time Master in Forensic Psychology program.
 Students must pass an oral clinical competency exam in their second year and are required to participate in an internship.
-29% of alumni have gone on to doctoral programs, and 71% have found employment in law firms, government settings, and mental health facilities.
 Through the curriculum and internship components, students acquire the knowledge and skills needed for the application of psychological theory in criminal and civil justice systems.

 CUNY John Jay College